Iroguin/ot-harjoitustyo/Peli/dokumentaatio/käyttöohje.md

 ```

 ## Controls
-use "WASD" to move around and your mouse curser to aim. shoot by pressing Left Mouse Button(LMB).
+to start Press "start game".
+In game use "WASD" to move around and your mouse curser to aim. shoot by pressing Left Mouse Button(LMB).

+## Highscores
+Each game has a highscore that can be viewed from the Leaderboard section on the Main Menu.
+You can gain highscore by destroying asteroids.